apache/apisix/docs/en/latest/plugins/mqtt-proxy.md

   - API Gateway
   - Plugin
   - MQTT Proxy
 description: This document contains information about the Apache APISIX mqtt-proxy Plugin.
+The `mqtt-proxy` Plugin is used for dynamic load balancing with `client_id` of MQTT.
 ---

 <!--